What is a Controllable Cost?

 Ability to Influence Costs

-If the manager has total say in whether the cost should be incurred, it is likely a controllable cost.
+If the manager has a total say in whether the cost should be incurred, it is likely a controllable cost.
 As a result, such costs rely upon his discretion to decide the extent and requirement of spends.
-However, there are other expenses incidental to running of a business and simply cannot be done away with.
-These costs are “imposed” on the business and management must incur them even if no direct benefit accrues from it.
+However, there are other expenses incidental to running of a business that cannot be done away with.
+These costs are “imposed” on the business, and management must incur them even if no direct benefit accrues from it.

 Level of Hierarchy Making Decision